alissaadams/CollectiveActionProblemSimulation/README.md

 # Nuclear Arms - A Security Dilemma

+**Note: We have two versions of the simulation, our original and our newest version.
+This readME describes the updated version(V2), and our original is there for our reference.*

 ## Scenario
 There are N countries who have the ability to build nuclear arms.
 Each country has incentive to build arms for protection based on the perceived threat of other countries also building/owning nuclear arms.
 However, it's in all countries' best interest to participate in disarmament to reduce the risk of nuclear conflict.
 Collectively they benefit, but individual incentive promotes defection.
 This project simulates the Security Dilemma in game theory, where multiple players(countries) choose between two strategies: to defect(build arms) or cooperate(disarmament).
 This simulation explores how individual decisions affect utility and outcomes for other players.